Trump tweets, Republicans senators strike back

 And Corker is not the only one going public with sharp criticism.

-Tim Scott, one of two South Carolina GOP senators calling out the President by name Thursday -- and the sole black Republican in the Senate -- also criticized the President for his responses to the violence sparked by a Charlottesville White Supremacist rally.
+Tim Scott, one of two South Carolina GOP senators calling out the President by name Thursday -- and the sole black Republican in the Senate -- also criticized the President for his responses to the violence sparked by a Charlottesville white supremacist rally.

 "I'm not going to defend the indefensible ... comments on Monday were strong," Scott told Vice News.
 "His comments on Tuesday started erasing the comments that were strong.
 What we want to see from our president is clarity and moral authority.
 And that moral authority is compromised when Tuesday happened.
 There's no question about that."

-Note: CORRECTION: This story has been updated to add a dropped phrase back into Corker's quote.